nvkelso/carto-css-map-styling/README.md

 For the MML layer setup:

+1. **Local versus remote** data files.

+    _Supported by: Carto, Cascadenik_

+    Carto does this as of the 0.2.0 release via separate [millstone](https://github.com/mapbox/millstone).

 1. **DataSourcesConfig** an XML tag similar to the Stylesheet tag that allows you to externalize elements in an easy to manage format.
 [More info »](https://github.com/mapnik/Cascadenik/wiki/Managing-Data-Sources)